PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 batchless metadata, and forces recurrent rank-three boundaries feature-last.
 Its function AST is also identical to the former exporter definition.

+Single-op ONNX StringNormalizer package fallback lives in the Torch- and TensorFlow-free `pytorch_string_normalizer_exporter.py`.
+ONNX attribute decoding, validation, shared package scaffolding, and public tensor metadata serialization are isolated from the native code generator and reuse the bounded export-support/package-source contracts.
+Both functions are AST-identical to their former exporter definitions.
+Invalid graphs are rejected before creating an artifact directory, and importing the module cannot load Torch or TensorFlow.

 ## Runtime-check memory boundary

 The direct backend releases the legacy GraphSurgeon graph before ModelIR